Ozzy Osbourne: Political views

-Drug and alcohol use
+Drug and Alcohol use

-Osbourne has misused alcohol and other drugs for most of his adult life.
+Osbourne abused tobacco, alcohol, street drugs, and prescription drugs for most of his adult life.
 He admitted to Sounds in 1978, "I get high, I get fucked up ... what the hell's wrong with getting fucked up?
 There must be something wrong with the system if so many people have to get fucked up ...
 I never take dope or anything before I go on stage.
 I'll smoke a joint or whatever afterwards."
-Black Sabbath bandmate Tony Iommi said that while all the band were involved with alcohol and other drugs to various degrees in the 1970s, Osbourne had the unhealthiest lifestyle of them all.
+Black Sabbath bandmate Tony Iommi said that while all the band smoked tobacco, drank alcohol, and took other illicit drugs in the 1970s, Osbourne had the unhealthiest lifestyle of them all.
 Despite this, said Iommi, he was typically the only one left standing when the others were "out for the count".
+Upon being fired from Black Sabbath in 1979, Osbourne spent the next three months locked in his hotel room drinking alcohol and taking vast amounts of drugs "all day, every day."

-Longtime guitarist Zakk Wylde has attributed Osbourne's longevity in spite of decades of substance misuse to "a very special kind of fortitude that's bigger than King Kong and Godzilla combined... seriously, he's hard as nails, man!"
+Osbourne later commented on his former wild lifestyle, expressing bewilderment at his own survival through 40 years of misusing tobacco, alcohol, street drugs, and prescription drugs.
+Longtime guitarist Zakk Wylde has attributed Osbourne's longevity in spite of decades of substance abuse to "a very special kind of fortitude that's bigger than King Kong and Godzilla combined... seriously, he's hard as nails, man!"

 Osbourne's first experience with cocaine was in early 1971 at a hotel in Denver, Colorado, after a show Black Sabbath had done with Mountain.
 He states that Mountain's guitarist, Leslie West, introduced him to the drug.
-Though West is reluctant to take credit for introducing Osbourne to cocaine, Osbourne remembers the experience quite clearly: "When you come from Aston and you fall in love with cocaine, you remember when you started.
+Though West was reluctant to take credit for introducing Osbourne to cocaine, Osbourne remembered the experience quite clearly: "When you come from Aston and you fall in love with cocaine, you remember when you started.
 It's like having your first fuck!"
-Osbourne says that upon first trying the drug, "The world went a bit fuzzy after that."
+Osbourne said that upon first trying the drug, "The world went a bit fuzzy after that."